oktay-be/aisports-functions/guide.md

 **Required Topics**:
 *   `scraping-requests`: For initiating scraping jobs.
 *   `session-data-created`: For notifying when session data is available.
-*   `batch-processing-requests`: For initiating Vertex AI batch jobs.
+*   `batch-request-created`: For initiating Vertex AI batch jobs.
 *   `batch-processing-completed`: For notifying when Vertex AI batch jobs are done.
 *   `summary-available`: For notifying when AI summaries are processed and available.